imentouatii/Stroke-Prediction/README.md

 ## 💡 Overview

-This project focuses on predicting **heart disease risk** (a proxy for stroke) using clinical data from patients.
+This project focuses on predicting **heart disease risk** using clinical data from patients.
 The goal is to build a reliable machine learning tool that can assist healthcare professionals in early detection.

 > ⚠️ This project is **for educational and research purposes only** and is **not intended for clinical diagnosis**.